Sergey Nivens - Fotolia

-As awareness of its capabilities has increased, Hadoop's use has spread to other industries, for both reporting and analytical applications involving a mix of traditional structured data and newer forms of unstructured and semi-structured data.
-This includes Web clickstream data, online ad information, social media data, healthcare claims records, and sensor data from manufacturing equipment and other devices on the Internet of Things.
+As awareness of Hadoop's capabilities has increased, its use has spread to other industries for both reporting and analytical applications involving a mix of traditional structured data and newer forms of unstructured and semi-structured data.
+This includes web clickstream data, online ad information, social media data, healthcare claims records, and sensor data from manufacturing equipment and other internet of things devices.

 What is Hadoop?

-Developers and other users can download the software directly from the Apache website and build a Hadoop environment on their own.
-However, Hadoop vendors provide prebuilt "community" versions with basic functionality that can also be downloaded at no charge and installed on a variety of hardware platforms.
-They also market commercial -- or enterprise -- Hadoop distributions that bundle the software with different levels of maintenance and support services.
+Developers and other users can download the software directly from the Apache website and build Hadoop environments on their own.
+However, Hadoop vendors provide prebuilt, community versions with basic functionality that users can also download at no charge and install on a variety of hardware platforms.
+The vendors also market commercial -- or enterprise -- Hadoop distributions that bundle the software with different levels of maintenance and support services.

-In some cases, vendors also offer performance and functionality enhancements over the base Apache technology -- for example, by providing additional software tools to ease cluster configuration and management, or data integration with external platforms.
+In some cases, vendors also offer performance and functionality enhancements over the base Apache technology -- for example, by providing additional software tools to ease cluster configuration and management or data integration with external platforms.
 These commercial offerings make Hadoop increasingly more attainable for companies of all sizes.

 The components of a typical Hadoop software stack

-- Apache HBase, a column-oriented database management system modeled after Google's BigTable project that runs on top of HDFS.
+- Apache HBase: A column-oriented database management system modeled after Google's Bigtable project that runs on top of HDFS.

 Who manages the Hadoop big data management environment?

 It's important to recognize that getting the desired performance out of a Hadoop system requires a coordinated team of skilled IT professionals who collaborate on architecture planning, design, development, testing, deployment, and ongoing operations and maintenance to ensure peak performance.
-Those IT teams will typically include:
+Those IT teams typically include:

-- System architects to evaluate performance requirements and design hardware configurations.
+- system architects to evaluate performance requirements and design hardware configurations;

-- System engineers to install, configure and tune the Hadoop software stack.
+- system engineers to install, configure and tune the Hadoop software stack;

-- Application developers to design and implement applications.
+- application developers to design and implement applications;

 The Hadoop software platform market

 Understanding how these aspects relate to your specific business requirements will highlight the characteristics that are important for a vendor relationship.
-The next article in this series will examine several business use cases for a Hadoop big data management platform so you can determine your organization's needs and requirements.